 When you close on a home, you own it, right?
-Uhm, wrong.
+Not necessarily.
 It’s a bit more nuanced and it depends on the state where you live.
-Depending upon your state, you may never even see or hear of a defeasance clause at all.

 What Is A Defeasance Clause?

-A defeasance clause is a term within a mortgage contract that states the property’s title (a fancy word for “ownership”) will be transferred to the borrower (mortgagor) when they satisfy payment conditions from the lender (mortgagee).
+A defeasance clause is a term within a mortgage contract that states the property’s title will be transferred to the borrower (mortgagor) when they satisfy payment conditions from the lender (mortgagee).

 How Defeasance Clauses Work In A Mortgage